-Coast returns with fresh discoveries both around home shores and far beyond.
+Coast returns for a brand new series with fresh discoveries both around home shores and far beyond.
 In this first adventure, the team explores surprising stories on both sides of our shallowest, narrowest and busiest seaway - the English Channel.

 Nick Crane is on the Channel's French coast to experience the secret life of Mont St Michel.
-This incredible rocky outcrop attracts over a million tourists a year, yet, high in a hilltop monastery, how do the monks still manage to live an elevated ecclesiastical life?
+This incredible rocky outcrop attracts over a million tourists a year, yet high in a hilltop monastery, how do the monks still manage to live an elevated ecclesiastical life?
 At the historic walled citadel of St Malo, Nick discovers how a remarkable network of sea forts foiled repeated raids by the Royal Navy.
-Nick also witnesses the fearsome power of the Channel's tides, whose daily rise and fall sets the clock for coastal folk on both sides.
+Nick also witnesses the fearsome power of the Channel's tides, whose daily rise and fall sets the clock for coastal folk on both sides of the channel.

 Neil Oliver uncovers the tragic tale of the wreck of the troop ship SS Mendi.
 Why did no-one save more than 600 black South African soldiers who drowned in the Channel while heading to France during the First World War to fight for the British Empire?
 Neil explores how the wreck of the SS Mendi in British waters would become a potent symbol of racial inequality in Nelson Mandela's South Africa.